withastro/docs/src/pages/en/guides/cms/storyblok.md

 ### Prerequisites

-1. A Storyblok space - For this tutorial, we recommend using a new space.
-If you already have a space with bloks, feel free to use them, but you will need to modify the code to match the blok names and content types.
+1. **A Storyblok space** - For this tutorial, we recommend using a new space.
+If you already have a space with Bloks, feel free to use them, but you will need to modify the code to match the Blok names and content types.

-2. An Astro project integraded with Storyblok - See [integrating with Astro](#integrating-with-astro) for instructions on how to set up the integration.
+2. **An Astro project integraded with Storyblok** - See [integrating with Astro](#integrating-with-astro) for instructions on how to set up the integration.

 ### Creating a blok library

-To create bloks, go to the Storyblok app and click on the **Block Library** tab.
-Click on <kbd>+ New blok</kbd> button and create the following bloks:
+To create Bloks, go to the Storyblok app and click on the **Block Library** tab.
+Click on <kbd>+ New blok</kbd> button and create the following Bloks:

-1. `blogPost` - A content type blok with the following fields:
+1. `blogPost` - A content type Blok with the following fields:
     - `title` - A text field
     - `description` - A text field
     - `content` - A rich text field

-2. `blogPostList` - An empty nestable blok
+2. `blogPostList` - An empty nestable Blok

-3. `page` - A content type blok with the following fields:
+3. `page` - A content type Blok with the following fields:
-    - `body` - A nestable blok
+    - `body` - A nestable Blok

 ### Creating content

-Using the blok library that we created in the previous step, create the following content:
+To add content, go to the content section by clicking the **Content** tab.
+Using the Blok library that we created in the previous step, create the following stories:

-1. `home` - A content type story with the `page` blok.
-Inside the `body` field, add a `blogPostList` blok.
+1. `home` - A content type story with the `page` Blok.
+Inside the `body` field, add a `blogPostList` Blok.

-2. `blog` - A folder to store our blog posts in.

-3. `blog/no-javascript` - A story with the `blogPost` content type.
+2. `blog/no-javascript` - A story with the `blogPost` content type inside the blog folder.
     ```yaml
     title: No JavaScript
     description: A sample blog post
     content: Hi there!
 This blog post doesn't use JavaScript.
     ```
-3. `blog/astro-is-amazing` - A story with the `blogPost` content type.
+3. `blog/astro-is-amazing` - A story with the `blogPost` content type inside the blog folder.
     ```yaml
     title: Astro is amazing
     description: We love Astro